 As a best practice, Bombardier voluntarily adopted a say-on-pay policy in 2011 that gives shareholders an annual vote on the executive compensation program as disclosed in the annual proxy circular.
-At the 2017 Annual General Meeting, 94% of votes cast on the annual advisory vote were in favour of the executive compensation program.
+At the 2018 Annual General Meeting, 98% of votes cast on the annual advisory vote were in favour of the executive compensation program.

 These results demonstrate strong shareholder support for our pay program.
-In addition, in 2017, members of our management team engaged shareholders and their representatives to better understand their views about our compensation policies and practices, which included:
+In addition, in 2018, members of our management team engaged shareholders and their representatives to better understand their views about our compensation policies and practices, which included discussions with certain major institutional shareholders.